 Driving with a cracked manifold is a really easy way to blow your whole turbocharger as it makes the turbo spool excessively.
 Unfortunately, when the exhaust manifold cracks, the repair can be rather expensive.
 On the 2.0 EcoBoost, the turbocharger is integrated with the exhaust manifold.
 And the exhaust manifold is integrated with the head.

-As noted above, this most commonly occurs while towing vehicles, especially when towing upgrade.
+As noted above, this most commonly occurs while towing vehicles, especially when towing up steep inclines.
 However, it is becoming more and more common on stock cars under normal driving conditions.

 The turbo control solenoid or valve, also known as a boost solenoid, is responsible for controlling boost.
 It is an electronic component that controls the wastegate on the turbo via vacuum pressures and the ECM.
 The wastegate controls the flow of exhaust gases to the turbo turbine, essentially controlling how much the turbo spins and how much boost it produces.